-All written work is due at the start of class on the due date, which is always a Tuesday.
-Written work submitted on Wednesday will be accepted until 3 p.m. with a 10% penalty for lateness; after 3 p.m. it will be REFUSED.
-Except for in-class assignments, all written work must be typed in 12-pt Times New Roman, double spaced, and submitted to the appropriate drop box on Moodle.
+All written work is due at the start of class on the due date.
+Written work submitted the following day will be accepted until 3 p.m. with a 10% penalty for lateness; after 3 p.m. it will be REFUSED.
+Except for inclass assignments, all written work must be typed in 12-pt Times New Roman, double spaced, and submitted to the appropriate drop box on Moodle.